Using the PreSonus FaderPort

-Since version 4.5, Ardour has had full support for the Presonus Faderport.
+Ardour has full support for the Presonus Faderport controller.
 This is a compact control surface featuring a single motorized fader, a single knob (encoder) and 24 buttons with fixed labels.
 It is a relatively low-cost device that functions very well to control a single (selected) track or bus, along with a variety of other "global" settings and conditions.

 Connecting the Faderport